Kasperjoergensen3/MLOps_project/reports/README.md

 > *experiments.*
 > Answer:

 From the cookiecutter template we have filled out the .dvc, .github/workflows, dockerfiles, tests and src.
 In the src folder we have filled out all the subfolders - conf, data, models, utilities and visualizations.
 In the src folder we have added a callbacks folder that contains a python script that plots the callbacks.
 We have also added an API folder that contains the fastAPI script, html structure and a requirements.txt for the fastAPI.
 We don't think we have removed any folders.
 The folders that aren't used are just left empty.
+In the root folder we have also added data.dvc, models.dvc a Makefile and much more.

 ### Question 6